Mrs. Brown's Boys

-Mrs. Brown's Boys is an Irish television sitcom created by and starring Brendan O'Carroll and produced in the United Kingdom by BBC Scotland in partnership with BOC-PIX and Irish broadcaster RTÉ.

-The series stars O'Carroll as Agnes Brown, with several close friends and family members making up the rest of the cast.
-The show adopts an informal production style often breaking the fourth wall, where production mistakes and tomfoolery, mostly instigated by O'Carroll, are edited into each episode.
-Despite being lambasted by critics and unfavorable comparisons to Father Ted, the show became a ratings success in both Ireland, where it is set, and the United Kingdom, where it is recorded.
-It also received high ratings in Australia, New Zealand and Canada.
-The show has won numerous industry awards.
+Mrs. Brown's Boys is a television sitcom created by and starring Brendan O'Carroll and produced in Ireland by BBC and BBC Studios in partnership with BOC-PIX and Irish broadcaster RTÉ.
+The series stars O'Carroll as Agnes Brown, with several of O'Carroll's close friends and family members making up the rest of the cast.
+The show adopts an informal production style often breaking the fourth wall; material that would normally be outtakes are intentionally left in broadcast episodes, along with intentional tomfoolery, mostly instigated by O'Carroll.